vtqveant/tweets-geolocation/README.md

 #### Training procedure

-We fitted the model in a multi-task regime with a combined loss of the form of a weighted sum of losses for individual tasks with weights 0.1 for language and country prediction tasks and 1.0 for a MvMF loss.
-We used an Adam optimizer with a learning rate of 10e-4 and an L2 regularization implemented with a PyTorch optimizer's weight decay of 10e-5.
+We fitted the model in a multi-task regime with a combined loss in the form of a weighted sum of losses for individual tasks with weights 0.1 for language and country prediction tasks and 1.0 for a MvMF loss.
+We used an Adam optimizer with learning rate 10e-4 and L2 regularization implemented with a PyTorch optimizer's weight decay 10e-5.
 Additionally, gradient clipping with max norm 4.0 was done.
 Unicode encoding was done in parallel on CPU and optimization was performed on GPU.
 Hyperparameter fine-tuning was done manually, we report the best performing model.
-We trained on an entire training dataset with batches of size 1000 for 4 epochs using an 8-core Intel i7-3770 box with 16Gb RAM, a GeForce 1050Ti with 4Gb memory and an SSD, which took approx. 18 hours to complete.
+We trained with batches of size 1000 for 7 epochs using an 8-core Intel i7-3770 box (16Gb RAM, SSD) with GeForce 1050Ti 4Gb, which took approx. 31.5 hours.

 #### Evaluation results

-Evaluation on a held-out dataset containing 10k samples resulted in MAE 1520.6 km, which is in line with the performance of the UnicodeCNN (Small) variant reported in (Izbicki et al., Geolocating Tweets...
+Evaluation on a held-out dataset containing 10k samples resulted in MAE 1479.12 km, which is in line with the performance of the UnicodeCNN (Small) variant reported in (Izbicki et al., Geolocating Tweets...
 2019).

 #### References